 Company Name: PR News

-PR News in 2013 launched the Reputation Rating Factor Study to meet the market demand and client requests to outline key performance indicators (KPIs) that best satisfy the goals of media performance evaluation.
+PR News launched the Reputation Rating Factor Study to meet the market demand and client requests to outline key performance indicators (KPIs) that best satisfy the goals of media performance evaluation.

 The study was designed to identify 2-3 key trends in the media coverage of top companies which are specific to their industries and have the most effect on their reputation: